alvarolorentedev/all-commits-direct-to-prod/content/_index.md

 🟢 All Metrics

 {{% note %}}
-If you see code that can be done better, or some practices that can help delivery dont shy away because you are currently not doing it, or wait for other to move the ball.
+- If you see code that can be done better, or some practices that can help delivery don't shy away because you are currently not doing it
+- If you don't do it nobody will
 {{% /note %}}

 ---